nestjs/docs.nestjs.com/content/migration.md

 #### Microservices

 To avoid code duplication, the `MicroserviceOptions` interface has been removed from the `@nestjs/common` package.
-Therefore, now when you're creating a microservice (through either `createMicroservice()` or `connectMicroservice()` method), you should pass the type generic parameter to get the code autocompletion.
+Therefore, now when you're creating a microservice (through either `createMicroservice()` or `connectMicroservice()` method), you should pass the type generic parameter to get code autocompletion.

 ```typescript
 @@filename()